coreos/docs/os/sdk-modifying-coreos.md

 #### Render the CoreOS Container Linux image

-Build the production image based on the binary packages built above:
+Build a production image based on the binary packages built above:

 ```sh
 ./build_image